niragam/Bluetooth-dualboot-pairing/README.md

 1. Open **Settings** → **Bluetooth & devices**
 2. Click **Add device** → Select **Bluetooth**
-3. Put your headphones in pairing mode, select them, and wait until they show as **connected**
+3. Enable pairing mode on your device, select it from the list, and wait until it displays as connected

 After pairing, Windows stores the device’s encryption key (called the “link key”) in the registry.